Executive Assistant (Voucher Included)

 7. Human Resources

-1. Human Resources Functions, Duties, and Processes
+1. Human Resources Terminology and Processes

 8. Financial Functions

-2. Banking Process and the Bank Statement Reconciliation Process
+3. Introduction to Banking and Statement Reconciliation

-9. Workplace Behaviors
+9. Workplace Behaviors and Activities (Part 1)

 1. Goal Setting and Creativity